ionic-team/ionic-framework/core/src/components/tab-button/readme.md

 boolean

-If the tab is selected or not
+If true, the tab button will be selected.
+Defaults to `false`.

 #### tab